Knowledge base

 Prerequisites

-- Use Jelastic Cloud (at least one Jelastic environment must be active with the extension installed to make your backups visible).
+- Use Jelastic Cloud (at least one Jelastic environment must be active with the extension installed for your backups to be visible).

-- Possession of space Swiss Backup Infomaniak with an available device quota (minimum 1) for a Cloud backup.
+- Have a Swiss Backup Infomaniak space with at least one available device quota for a Cloud backup.

-- Add 1 device Type Cloud to get the parameters OpenStack Swift.
+- Add 1 device of type Cloud to obtain the OpenStack Swift parameters.

 To add the useful extension to Swiss Backup on Jelastic Cloud:

-- Log in to Jelastic Cloud dashboard from your server.
+- Log in to your server's Jelastic Cloud Dashboard.

-- Look for and install the extension Backup / Restoration:
+- Search for and install the Backup / Restoration extension:

 Two types of backup are then possible and detailed below:

-- Create a snapshot of a knot Integer.
+- Create a snapshot of an entire node.

-- Inform him username and password according to on information specific to your device.
+- Enter the username and password according to the information specific to your device.

 - Check Backup your data.